rukpat/PDFPasswordRemover/README.md

 - Git related

 Compile the code as follows:
-1. Use `Tools -> Nuget Package Manager -> Manage NuGet Packages for Solution...` and install `PDFSharpCore by Stefan Steige`
+1. In Visual Studio Code open the project folder as  `And Folder to Workspace..` or `Open Folder...`
-2. In Visual Studio Code open the project folder as  `And Folder to Workspace..` or `Open Folder...`
+2. Then use `Tools -> Nuget Package Manager -> Manage NuGet Packages for Solution...` and install `PDFSharpCore by Stefan Steige`
 3. Press: `Ctrl + Shift + P`
 4. Select `Task: Run Task` (See [tasks.jason](./.vscode/tasks.json))
 5. Select `Inno Setup: Compile Script` (See [PDFPasswordRemover.iss](./Installer/PDFPasswordRemover.iss))